-- Undersampling: TRUE if the sampling precision period is coarse compared to the resolution and the precision of a single data value is limited by the sampling; FALSE if the sampling precision period is small compared to the resolution and precision is limited by the resolution - Regular sampling: TRUE if the pixellation or binning is close to linear with respect to the axis world coordinate (so that an accurate position can be obtained by counting samples from a Bound); FALSE if this would introduce an error significant with respect to other uncertainties. - The total number of samples along each axis may be given, normally used for multiple regular sampling.
+- by the sampling; FALSE if the sampling precision period is small compared to the resolution and precision is limited by the resolution - Regular sampling: TRUE if the pixellation or binning is close to linear with respect to the axis world coordinate (so that an accurate position can be obtained by counting samples from a Bound); FALSE if this would introduce an error significant with respect to other uncertainties. - The total number of samples along each axis may be given, normally used for multiple regular sampling.